LOCal Assessment and Triage Evaluation of Non-Alcoholic Fatty Liver Disease (LOCATE – NAFLD)

 Currently, many patients who present to primary care with abnormal liver function tests or steatosis on liver ultrasound are referred for assessment in secondary care.
 This results in long waits for clinical and fibrosis assessment, placing unnecessary burden on the public hospital system.

-The LOCATE-NAFLD study is a randomised trial, comparing two alternative models of care for NAFLD (usual care versus LOCATE-NAFLD care).
+The LOCATE-NAFLD study was a randomised trial, comparing two alternative models of care for NAFLD (usual care versus LOCATE-NAFLD care).

-Participants randomised to the intervention will be screened in the community with a non-invasive device called a Fibroscan, a scan they may otherwise have waited months to receive.
-The scan results can then determine the clinical significance of their disease, with high-risk patients sent to a specialist, and low-risk patients returned to the care of their GP.
+Participants randomised to the intervention were screened in the community with a non-invasive device called a Fibroscan, a scan they may otherwise have waited months to receive.
+The scan results can then determined the clinical significance of their disease, with high-risk patients sent to a specialist, and low-risk patients returned to the care of their GP.

-The study aims to demonstrate a better way of managing NAFLD in the community, quickly identifying patients with clinically significant disease for timely referral into secondary care.
+The study aimed to demonstrate a better way of managing NAFLD in the community, quickly identifying patients with clinically significant disease for timely referral into secondary care.
 Data is currently being analysed with final results to be published shortly.

 The LOCATE-NAFLD study is funded by the Medical Research Future Fund Keeping Australians Out of Hospital initiative (GNT1175567).